WoshiWoshu/CPE_matchstick_2017/README.md

         - The matchsticks are removed right to left.

-        - The first parameter must be a number of size : 1 < n < 100., the program return 1.
+        - The first parameter must be a number of size : 1 < n < 100.

         - The Player always start first against the AI.

-        - If the user wins
+        - If the user wins, the program return 1.

         - If the AI wins, the program return 2.